 But we can’t predict it accurately beforehand, and anyone who tells you they can is lying.

 What about you and your business?
 What’s the ROI on the stuff and the staff at the office?
 Have you measured them?
 All of the things you buy and the people you hire have a direct impact on your bottom line.
 Some contribute to revenue, some take up space, and some are a drag on your bottom line.
-And yet, the people who are so quick to pull the “what’s the ROI of social media?” trigger haven’t asked that question about anything else in their own business.

 So I’d like to see companies start measuring ROI on these things.